fbeltrao/dotnet-observability-sample/scenario3.md

 ### 3. Have metrics aggregating enqueued items by source

-In the sample application metrics have been implemented with OpenTelemetry (Prometheus exporter) and Application Insights (through the SDK).
+In the sample application, metrics have been implemented with OpenTelemetry (Prometheus exporter) and Application Insights (through the SDK).

 The metrics using Prometheus (and Grafana for visualization) looks like this:

 ![Grafana Custom Metrics](media/03-grafana-metrics.png)

-The raw metrics are available in [](http://localhost:9184/metrics), as the example below:
+The raw metrics are available in [http://localhost:9184/metrics](http://localhost:9184/metrics), as the example below:

 ```text
 # HELP Enqueued_ItemSample AppEnqueued Item